khantilchoksi/Slack-Bot/Design.md

   In addition to this, the software engineer can also look for the highly prioritized tasks which he/she needs to complete with highest priority.
 This way, the manager and other members also get updated about the task activity of team members.
   * Now, when the user has completed the task and they want to show their completed work,  they can simply attach the link (drive link/ github link) by telling the bot that they have completed with this reference.
 This way team lead / other team-mates can look for it to track the record when required in an organized way.
+### Bot's Design Pattern: Conversationists Bot
+Our bot will converse with the user and keep the conversational state intact.
+Since the Bot will learn from what the user wishes to do and react accordingly, we will follow the Conversationist Bot pattern.The Bot will have to remember the knowledge of the conversation in terms of what has been said from the previous conversation, in order to carry out some subtasks in some use cases.

 ## 3. Three Use Cases:
 ### Use Case I : Creating templates for new message board